 As for $f_P$ in \eqref{eq:p-catenoid}, its image is not closed.
 If we set

 then it has a cone-like singular point and satisfies

-The inclusion map associated with $\mc P$ can be considered as an analytic extension of the map $f_P$ (see Examples \ref{ex:P0} and \ref{ex:P2}).
+The inclusion map associated with $\mc P$ can be considered as an analytic extension of the map $f_P$ (cf. Theorem \ref{Cor:EPHK}).
 Similarly, $f_H$ also has an analytic extension.
 In fact, by a suitable symmetry $T$ in $\R^3_1$, we can write

-which is a singly-periodic surface with a countably infinite number of cone-like singular points, giving an analytic extension of $f_H$ (see Examples \ref{ex:H0} and \ref{ex:H2}).
+which is a singly-periodic surface with a countably infinite number of cone-like singular points, giving an analytic extension of $f_H$ (see Examples \ref{ex:H0} and Theorem \ref{Cor:EPHK}).

-The figures of $\mc P$ and $\mc H$ are found in \cite{FKKRUY4}, and they can be expressed as the zero sets of the single analytic functions
+The figures of $\mc P$ and $\mc H$ are found in \cite[Fig. 4 (left) and Fig. 1 (left)]{FKKRSUYY2}, and they can be expressed as the zero sets of the single analytic functions

-respectively, and by this fact, we can show that they are analytically complete (cf. Proposition~\ref{prop:first}).
-However, the converse is not true, in general.
-In other words, analytically complete subsets might not be expressed as the zero set of a certain analytic function: For example, the image of the map
+respectively.
+By this fact, we can show that they are analytically complete (cf. Proposition~\ref{prop:first}).
+However, in contrast to this characterization of $\mc P$ and $\mc H$ as the zero sets of analytic functions, analytically complete subsets might not be expressed as the zero set of a certain analytic function, in general: For example, the image of the map

 is an analytically complete subset of $\R^2$ (cf. Example \ref{ex:Kok}) although it cannot be characterized as the zero set of any real analytic function.
 In fact, $f_0((0,\infty))$ is not a closed subset of $\R^2$.